Issiaga Sylla: Club career

 Sylla was born in Conakry, Guinea.
 He made his debut for Toulouse on 4 May 2013, starting as a left midfielder in a 4–2 win over Lille.

 Sylla was loaned out to promoted side Gazélec Ajaccio for the 2015–16 Ligue 1 season.

 On 31 January 2023, Sylla signed for Ligue 1 club Montpellier.

+On 15 July 2025, he signed for Greek side Asteras Tripolis.

 International career

 Sylla made his international debut for the Guinea national team at 7 September 2011 against Venezuela.
 He played with the national team in 2015 Africa Cup of Nations, where the team reached the quarter-finals.